Adding an Amazon RDS MySQL, Aurora MySQL, or Remote Instance¶

 The Labels section allows specifying labels for the environment, the AWS region and availability zone to be used, the Replication set and Cluster names and also it allows to set the list of custom labels in a key:value format.

 The Additional options section contains specific flags which allow to tune the RDS monitoring.
-They can allow you to skip connection check, to use TLS for the database connection, not to validate the TLS certificate and the hostname.
+They can allow you to skip connection check, to use TLS for the database connection, not to validate the TLS certificate and the hostname, as well as to disable basic and/or enhanced metrics collection for the RDS instance to reduce costs.

 Also this section contains a database-specific flag, which would allow Query Analytics for the selected remote database: